 How can I book tickets for Tower of London?

-It’s easy to book discount tickets for Tower of London.
-Take a look below to find our latest offers and discounts on Tower of London tickets.
-Once you’ve decided on your package, you’ll be taken to a page that will let you know what to do next.
+It's easy to book cheap tickets for the Tower of London as once you’ve decided on your package, you’ll be taken to a page that will let you know what to do next.
+So take a look below to find our latest deals and discount packages for "The Tower".

 Make sure you read through the information at the bottom of the page to find out what’s included in your ticket price and let us know how many people are coming.